AndersDeath/diary2/000-current.md

 # 28 Februar - Mittwoch - Berlin - 526 Tag der Einwanderung - Cloudy-Cold

 Today I had the first German lesson.
 It was nice.
 I suppose that it can help me.
 However the day wasn't so simple and easy for me.
 German government asked me to send another documents.
 I was scared another time.
 It's so stupid.
 Hovewer we found some way.
 The documents will be on me email on Friday.
 I have doubts about a success of this.
 But I don't have a choise.
 I need to wait.
-In general
+In general the day was borig and not so interesting.